 To embed your Twitter feed in a new page in WordPress, navigate to Pages » Add New from your WordPress admin area.

 Then in your new page, click the Plus (+) icon to add a new WordPress content block.
 Next, under Widgets, click Twitter Feed to add it to the editor.
 Now you’ll see a preview of how your feed looks before publishing.

 If you’re happy with everything, click Publish.
 And when you view your Twitter feed on the live page, it’ll look similar to the example below.

 Add a Twitter Feed Widget to Your Sidebar

 If you’d prefer to embed your Twitter feed using a sidebar widget, navigate to Appearance » Widgets from your WordPress admin area.

 Then drag the Custom Twitter Feed widget into your chosen widget area.
 For our example, we used the Primary Sidebar.

-Click Save, then Done to confirm the changes, and when you navigate to your live website, your Twitter feed will be displayed beautifully in your sidebar.
+Click Save, then Done to confirm the changes, and when you navigate to your live website, your Twitter feed will be displayed beautifully as a Twitter timeline widget in your sidebar.